elastisys/compliantkubernetes/docs/glossary.md

 ## Cluster

-A set of Nodes managed by a single control plane which looks like a whole from the outside.
-Can refer to a Kubernetes Cluster, a PostgreSQL cluster, a Redis cluster, a RabbitMQ cluster, an OpenSearch Cluster, etc.
+Can refer to a [Kubernetes Cluster](#kubernetes-cluster), a PostgreSQL cluster, a Redis cluster, a RabbitMQ cluster, an OpenSearch Cluster, etc.

 Usage notes: